Magisk-Modules-Repo/Oxy-ify/README.md

 **Only versions after 2.2 were distributed through Magisk Modules Repo**

+### V 4.2.1
+Fix for default ringtone, alarm and notification sounds.

 ### V  4.2
 - Updated Unity to 4.2 (same as module version lol);
 - Tones of bug fixes.